 Floodplain Roughness

+See tables on Sheet 3 of Plans and details in Plans for Large Wood quantities per structure and per site.

 The Contractor is advised to carefully examine the Plans to provide equipment best-suited for installation of Large Wood.
 Difficult construction conditions shall not be grounds for additional compensation as part of this Contract.